qwiddity/quartz_egopedia/content/Gene Keys/Gene Keys 3D User Guide.md

 - **Stop Cycling**: Any key press will stop the automatic cycling of arrangements.
 - **Keyboard input:** Planned for future experiments.

-## Control Panel
+# Key Visibility Control Panel [🧬]

 Located on the left side of the viewport, the Control Panel offers various options to customize your experience.
+Opened when the page loads, close and open it by clicking on the 🧬button.

 ## Arrangement Selector Drop-down: Detailed Overview